DAF201/scissor_and_glue/output/readme.md

-this is the out put file
+this is the out put folder